musadiqpeerzada/portfolio/data/blog/clean-code.md

 #### Too Much Information

 If adding context is necessary to understand the code, add a reference like a link or some identifier (like RFC number) not the full content of it.
-Don't put interesting historical discussions or irrelevant descriptions of details into your comments.
+Don't put interesting historical discussions or irrelevant descriptions of details into comments.

 #### Inobvious Connection